abhie2005/fullstack-time-tracking-app/README.md

   email TEXT UNIQUE NOT NULL,
   password TEXT NOT NULL,
   is_admin INTEGER DEFAULT 0,
-  email_verified INTEGER DEFAULT 0,
-  otp TEXT,
-  otp_expires_at DATETIME,
   created_at DATETIME DEFAULT CURRENT_TIMESTAMP
 )
 ```
-Note:
-- `is_admin` is set to 1 for the first registered user (admin), 0 for all other users
+Note: `is_admin` is set to 1 for the first registered user (admin), 0 for all other users.
-- `email_verified` tracks whether the user's email has been verified (0 = not verified, 1 = verified)
-- `otp` stores the one-time password for email verification
-- `otp_expires_at` stores the expiration time for the OTP (10 minutes)

 CREATE TABLE clock_records (
   id INTEGER PRIMARY KEY AUTOINCREMENT,